TovRudyy/KapitanPOP/README.md

 variable *HDF5_HOME* with the path where the library was installed, or modify the include and library paths in the Makefile to avoid the error.

-Once the Paraver parser is generated and Python's dependencies satisfied, you are setup to execute *kapitanPOP.py*.
+Once the Paraver parser is generated and Python's dependencies satisfied, you are set up to execute *kapitanPOP.py*.

-## Usage
+## Functionalities

+- Parsing of Paraver trace files (currently only .prv and .row) into the HDF5 file format.
+- Generation of a CSV file with the available POP metrics from a list of Paraver or parsed HDF5 files.